 Maybe a good reason to grow them is that they are the healthiest and easiest snack!
 I grow a variety called Matt’s Wild.
 They are tiny; a marble size.
 When my kids need a snack during the busy months of the summer, they run to the garden and eat them warm right off the vine.
 You wouldn’t believe how much kitchen time one Matt’s Wild tomato vine saves me!

 Another reason is that you can easily preserve them and whichever way you choose to do it, the result is sure to be delicious.
-You can can tomato sauce, freeze tomatoes, dry them, ferment them… And it’s all so good!
+You can can tomato sauce, can crushed tomatoes, ferment tomatoes, freeze tomatoes, dry them… And it’s all so good!

 Whatever your reason for growing tomatoes is, I know that if you even have the tiniest garden there is a tomato vine there for sure!